-This issue comes from the following limitation: blockchains are unable to draw data from or push data out to any external systems as part of their built-in functionality.
-A blockchain's isolation is precisely what makes it so safe and dependable since the network just needs to come to consensus on a very simple set of questions using information that has already been written in the ledger (e.g. did the owner of the public key sign the transaction with their matching private key?
-Is the public address sufficiently funded to support the transaction?)
+This is known as the core of the oracle dilemma.
+In fact, blockchains are unable to draw data from or push data out to any external systems as part of their built-in functionality.
+A blockchain's isolation is precisely what makes it so safe and dependable since the network just needs to come to consensus on a very simple set of questions using information that has already been written in the ledger.

-Blockchain Oracles can help to increase the range of possibilities for smart contracts to work, thus, Oracles are essential components of the blockchain ecosystem.
-Smart contracts would not even be particularly useful without blockchain Oracles as they would only have access to data from their own networks since the vast majority of smart contract use cases, including DeFi, depend on knowledge of real world data and off-chain occurrences.
-Oracles provide a global gateway to off-chain resources, therefore expanding the sorts of digital agreements that blockchains may support while maintaining the crucial security features of blockchains.
-Oracles and smart contracts are beneficial for many major businesses, including asset pricing in banking, weather data in insurance, randomness in gaming, IoT sensors in supply chains, identity verification in government, and many more.
-Because the results of smart contracts are directly determined by the data that oracles supply to blockchains, it is crucial that the Oracle mechanism works accurately for the agreement to operate exactly as intended.
+Blockchain oracles can help to increase the range of possibilities for smart contracts to work, thus, oracles are essential components of the blockchain ecosystem.
+Smart contracts would not even be particularly useful without blockchain oracles as they would only have access to data from their own networks since the vast majority of smart contract use cases, including DeFi, depend on knowledge of real world data and off-chain occurrences.

 - Data source: does the data come from hardware or software as its source?